lf-energy/foundation/project-stages.md

 | **Graduated Project** | |
 | <ul><li>Defined governing body (TSC) of 5 or more disparate members (< ½ at same organizations)</li><li>Documented public desc of release/testing process</li><li>Maintainers from at least 2 orgs</li><li>Public list of project adopters</li><li>Final acceptance by TAC (⅔ majority)</li></ul> | <ul><li>a fully built-out set of web pages</li><li>1-2 project-specific press releases per year </li><li>(i.e. following release schedule)</li><li>Release and other financial support TBD</li></ul> |

-## III.
-Project Proposal Process

-### Introduction
-This governance policy sets forth the proposal process for projects to be accepted into LF Energy.
-The process is the same for both existing projects which seek to move into LF Energy and new projects to be formed within LF Energy.

-### Project Proposal Requirements
-Projects must be formally proposed via GitHub.
-For more details see [](project-proposal.md)

-### Project Acceptance Process
-* Projects are required to present their proposal at a TAC meeting
-* The TAC may ask for changes to bring the project into better alignment with LF Energy (adding a governance document to a repository or adopting a Code of Conduct, for example).
- * The project will need to make these changes in order to progress further.
-* Projects are accepted via a 2/3 supermajority vote of the TAC.
-* The proposal document will be finalized as a project charter.
-This charter document must be included in the project's main repository.
-* The TAC will determine the appropriate initial stage for the project.
-The project can apply for a different stage via the review process.

 ### Sandbox Projects
 **Definition**